 Contact an Iowa Workplace Harassment or Discrimination Lawyer

 If your employer is unresponsive to your concerns or you have been a victim of retaliation, you should seek legal advice.
 Look for an experienced employment law attorney who specializes in employment discrimination, harassment and wrongful termination.
 The Davenport, Iowa employment lawyers of McDonald, Woodward & Carlson PC can assist you if you are experiencing workplace harassment or discrimination on the bases of sex, race, religion, gender, national origin, age or disability.
-Call 563-355-6478 or email our office for a free consultation regarding your concerns.
+Call 563-355-6478 or email our office regarding your concerns.